 – We may be able to help by providing a letter of support regarding your condition if appropriate.
 Please contact us for more information.

 We will be adding more information to this page over the coming months.
-Please click on the titles below to see further details about each different benefit.
+Please click on the titles below to see further details about each different benefit and the application process.

 For further information about benefits, obtaining a supporting letter about your Inherited Metabolic Disorder for your claim, or appealing a benefit, please contact the Core Services team on 0845 241 2173 or email@example.com